 BuzzFeed curates the Internet, and acts as an "inspiration engine," driving both online and real-world action and transactions.
 Our strong audience signal and powerful content flywheel enable us to create category-leading brands and a deep, two-way connection with our audiences.
 Working across platforms allows us to adapt content from one platform and innovate around new formats to drive engagement on other platforms.
 This means we can create high-quality content at massive scale and low cost in order to reach our audiences wherever they are - across our owned and operated properties and the major social platforms, including Facebook, Twitter, Instagram, Snapchat, YouTube and TikTok.
 In 2021, our audiences consumed nearly 800 million hours of content which drove approximately \$600 million in attributable transactions.
-For additional discussion on Time Spent, refer to the section "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For additional discussion on Time Spent, refer to Part II, Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Annual Report on Form 10-K.